aimee-mcneil-melville/ToDo-Full-Stack/README.md

 **Replace jane with your or your pair's name.**
 This command temporarily changes the git configurations to recognise `Jane` as the developer.

-Stage, Commit and Push as normal.
-Before you switch roles with your pair, make sure to commit your changes and run `git iam` again with your partners name to change the developer.
+Stage, commit and push as normal.
+Before you switch roles with your pair, make sure to commit your changes and run `git iam` again with your partner's name to change the developer.

 **Important:** git-iam resets when you move into different repos.
-Before commiting, make sure to run `git iam {your-name}` again.
-If you've accidentally commited without setting the git iam or if the commit is still under your partner's name, then you can run
+Before committing, make sure to run `git iam {your-name}` again.
+If you've accidentally committed without setting the git iam or if the commit is still under your partner's name, then you can run

 ```sh
 git iam {your-name}